nikkomiu/mail-agent/README.md

 - `Name`: (Unique String) The name of the profile
 - `Alias`: (String) Add an email alias to the INMA account in Exchange and set this value accordingly if you would like all messages sent to the email alias (must be in the `To` field) to be handled by this profile
-    - **Note:** The INMAC account must hidden from the Global Address List in Exchange for this to work!
+    - **Note:** The INMA account must hidden from the Global Address List in Exchange for this to work!
 - `EmailSubject`: (String) The subject substring to match for the profile
     - **Recommendation:** Use a SHA1 value of the Name string to make sure that the emails have a unique value In Terminal: echo -n "Profile Name" | openssl sha1